 Extra credit: Florence once crewed on a sailboat delivery from Portsmouth, New Hampshire to Portsmouth, England, working as the cook.

 Read more about Florence here.

 Elliott is our resident champion of program management, ensuring smooth operations and facilitating organizational learning.
 Based in our US office, Elliott travels throughout the year, serving as a bridge between the field and our headquarters.
 Prior to working with us, Elliott served as a Peace Corps Volunteer in Nicaragua, worked with Water for People, and earned degrees in Latin American Studies and Environmental Management.
-Elliott enjoys exploring the outdoors with his new daughter, traveling (especially road trips on unpaved dusty roads), and coffee.
+Elliott enjoys exploring the outdoors with his family, traveling (especially road trips on unpaved dusty roads), and riding his bike.

-Extra credit: Elliott moved to Maine from New Orleans, where after years of parades, festivals, and Mardi Gras, he and his wife have amassed a monster costume collection.
+Extra credit: As a resident of New Orleans, Elliott has enjoyed many years of parades, festivals and Mardi Gras.
+Subsequently, along with his daughter and wife, he’s amassed a monster costume collection.

 Ricardo is our resident champion of monitoring and evaluation.
 Born in Mexico, Ricardo studied at the University of Leuven in Brussels.
 Ricardo spends time in the field, exploring the achievements and challenges facing field staff and farmers with an emphasis on reaching sustainability.
 Ricardo began working with us in 2014 and is based in Mexico with his wife and children.